-From the reign of Emperor Joseph II (1741-1790) - the son of Maria Theresa - were "wine tours" around Wien usual and from the mid-19th century Grinzing became a popular Heurigenort the Viennese.
-Many artists like Wolfgang Amadeus Mozart (1756-1791), Franz Schubert (1797-1828) and Ludwig van Beethoven (1770-1827) liked to enter Grinzing.
-The latter lived in the year 1817 for a few months at the present address Pfarrplatz 2.
-The wine tavern of the winery Mayer at Pfarrplatz with vineyard ownership in Grinzing is located in this listed home and named after in the "Beethovenhaus".
+From the government of Emperor Joseph II (1741-1790) - the son of Maria Theresa - "Wine trips" were common around Wien and from the middle of the 19th century Grinzing became a popular wine tavern for the Viennese.
+Many artists like Wolfgang Amadeus Mozart (1756-1791), Franz Schubert (1797-1828) and Ludwig van Beethoven (1770-1827) liked to come to Grinzing.
+The latter lived for a few months in 1817 at today's address Pfarrplatz 2.
+The wine tavern of the winery Mayer at Pfarrplatz with vineyards in Grinzing is located in this listed house and named after it as the "Beethoven House".

 In the years 1890 to 1892 Grinzing was incorporated into Wien with some other suburbs and assigned to the district of Döbling.
 The majority of Vienna's vineyards are located in this district with a total of 86 Rieden, a good part of it in the Grinzing district.
 The vineyards Schenkenberg, Seidenhaus and Steinberg were created by the winegrowers' association WienWein defined as "first layers".
 The wine of the same name is served in the numerous wine taverns.
 This is traditionally made Mixed sentence, but also Green Valtellina.
 Riesling and other varieties that grow on the vineyards surrounding the suburb.